SURGroup/UQpy/docs/source/surrogates/polynomial_chaos.rst

 Error Estimation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``ErrorEstimation`` class can be used to estimate the accuracy of the PCE predictor.
+The :class:`.ErrorEstimation` class can be used to estimate the accuracy of the PCE predictor.
 Here, we compute the generalization error  in the form of the relative mean squared error normalized by the model variance.
 The user must create an independent validation dataset :math:`[x_{val}, y_{val} = M(x_{val})]` (i.e. a set of inputs and outputs of the computational model).
 The validation error is computed as

 .. math:: \epsilon_{val} = \frac{N-1}{N} \Bigg[\frac{\sum_{i=1}^{N} (M(x_{val}^{(i)}) - M^{PCE}(x_{val}^{(i)}) )^{2} }{\sum_{i=1}^{N} (M(x_{val}^{(i)}) - \hat{\mu}_{Y_{val}})^{2}} \Bigg]